Nursing A.A.S. (ADN)

 The associate degree nursing program prepares graduates to deliver quality care to promote, and/or maintain and restore health and well-being.
 Emphasis of this program will be educating persons to perform holistic nursing healthcare in hospitals and other health agencies.

 In addition to classroom instruction, students will receive clinical instruction.
 Persons who earn an Associate in Applied Science degree in Nursing are eligible to sit for the National Council Licensing Examination (NCLEX-RN).
-Success on this examination qualifies a nurse to practice as a registered/licensed nurse.
+Success on this examination qualifies a nurse to practice as a licensed professional nurse (RN).

 This program is accredited by: